paymonsattar/github-billing-report-parser/README.md

 You can get your billing CSV from Github - Settings > Switch to Organization > Billing > Get Report

-Simple rename the report as 'input.csv' and run the script.
+Simply rename the report as 'input.csv' and run the script.
 You will get an ordered list of actions with their corresponding quantities in the 'output.csv' file.